p4535992/foundryvtt-hidden-entity-links/README.md

 A module for FoundryVTT which hides entities in the sidebar if players have Limited access to them.
 This means you can provide secret documents to your players without them seeing them in the sidebar.

+Plus has many settings for hide navigation to scene , soundtrack, ecc.

 ![hidden_links6](./wiki/shocase_hidden_entity_link.gif)

 ## Instructions